-No heading the Ball.
+No intentional heading of the Ball.
 Intentional heading will result in an in-direct free kick (IDK) to the opposing team.

-Law 13 – Free Kicks – all free kicks are indirect.
+Law 13 – Free Kicks – Per FIFA.
 A goal cannot be scored until the ball has been played or touched by a second player of either team.

 Law 15 – Throw-Ins - per FIFA - Over the head, both feet on the ground.

 Law 16 – Goal Kick -Modified *- The opposing players must retreat behind the build out line until the ball is in play.
-The team taking the goal kick may choose to restart play before the opponents have retreated behind the build out line.
+The team taking the goal kick may choose to restart play before the opponent has retreated behind the build out line.
 The ball is in play when it is kicked directly out of the penalty area.